anyshake/homepage/docs/anyshake-nexus/installing-nexus.md

 ## Check the Installation

-To confirm the installation, open the system configuration tool:
+To confirm the installation, open the system configuration tool with the following command:

 ```bash
 $ scconfig